There are a number of elements that work in the favour of Internet scammers.

 You can go to your domain administration and the email filtering system and just enter the email addresses that you want to block on the "BLOCK SENDER" facility.
 With most domain administration systems, you can also block entire top-level domains.
 For instance, I have blocked all emails coming from the following countries - the blocking syntax for the filter is the asterisk (dot) and the nation's top-level domain.

 If you are using any of the free webmail services such as Hotmail, Gmail, Yahoo, AOL and others, you can only set up filters to send scam emails immediately to "Trash", rather than block them from arriving in your Inbox.
 You will have to refer to the tutorials from those webmail service providers to learn how to do this, but it is very easy.
 Just keep adding new filters and eventually your email Inbox will start looking civilised.
 Don't be scared to block top-level domains from entire nations.
-Obviously if you don't want to receive anything from Kyrgyzstan, just block the entire nation.
+Obviously if you don't want to receive anything from Nigieria or Benin, that are hotbeds of Internet scams, just block those entire nations.

 As long as suckers are born every minute and they are easily parted from their money, there will be sharks circling them and cleaning them out.
 Stupidity and gullibility are very hard to cure, especially when sheer greed is the motivating element that lures people into laying out their money on a promise of getting more money without having to work for it.
 This is why gambling is one of the largest businesses in the world, but very few gamblers ever win because the odds are always stacked against them.